i thought, i knew what i had to do.

 However, the Scriptwriter Guilds Association chose a crowd-pleasing Little Miss Sunshine as their annual awards' winner in this category.
 I agree that the film has a handful of one-liners ("Go hug Mom", anyone?), but I am not sure if it is strong enough to fight a gigantic presence of a faun and a stature of a queen.

-: Michael Arndt for Little Miss Sunshine.
+Will win: Michael Arndt for Little Miss Sunshine.

 Should win: Peter Morgan for The Queen.